architect/arc.codes/src/views/docs/en/reference/project-manifest/tables-indexes.md

 ## Syntax

 - `@tables-indexes` is a feature subset of [`@tables`][tables]; as such, the names of your declared indexes must match those of your [`@tables`][tables]
+- AWS supports a maximum of 20 indexes per table
 - Otherwise, the basic syntax for defining `@tables-indexes` primary keys is the same as [`@tables`][tables]:
   - Partition key, defined by a `*`, is required
   - Sort key, defined by `**`, is optional